NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 the scene so intuitively it seems like there must be some useful frequency domain information we could extract from DMD.

-However, pixels or groups of pixel are not actually moving through the scene, this is just an animation illusion created by independently changing the values of individual pixels.
+However, an important distinction is that pixels or groups of pixel are not actually moving through the scene, this is just an animation illusion created by independently changing the values of individual pixels.
 Our eyes/brain connects the dots and does the rest.

+DMD (fourier series approximation) is approximating the time series for each individual pixel.

-Still, can we look at the modes (the per-pixel weightings for each harmonic frequency) and gain insight into the motion of the scene?
+Still, can we look at the modes (the per-pixel weightings for each frequency) and gain insight into the motion of the scene?
 I argue the answer is no in the general case of drone style surveillance video.
-More specific cases certainly could exist where the modes may be useful, but not in the domain of general purpose drone video.
-The reasons include: (1) pixel value changes over time most closely resemble impulse changes or step functions (2) all the pixels in the scene are subject to these unpredicable step changes when the camera moves (there are no pixels that maintain a constant value through the segment of video.)

-But why?

-This whole document is an attempt to lay out an intuitive understanding of what DMD is doing and hopefully gain a better understanding of what insights can and cannot be gained from the DMD solution.

-Also, through inspection: by drawing out and animating the modes over time (using sliding window dmd over some small subset of "i" most recent frames we do not observe anything in the modes that corresponds to the group of background pixels moving in unison.
-Instead we see evidence the modes represent how DMD is approximating each indivdual pixel as a fourier series.
-We see characteristic effects of how a fourier series approximates impulse changes.

-By inspection we can see that the DMD zero frequency mode in the static (non-moving) camera case closely corresponds to a simple average of the input frames.
-However, when simply averaging the input frames of a moving camera, there is no useful information created relative to which pixels are part of a static background environement versus when pixels are moving within the environemnt.
+(1) The weightings are convoluted with pixel brightness (2) The time series change in any pixel value is not a periodic function.

+We can still segment chaning pixels from non changing pixels, but in moving video, generally all the pixels are changing so this is not a useful distinction.